tumbler31/BMS-test/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+1. A clear and concise description of what the bug is.
+2. add milestone label to indicate version of used test executable

 **To Reproduce**
 Steps to reproduce the behavior: